zvxzdx/runeforge-wiki-ru/specific-guide/3d-modelling/Replacing-Champion-With-Different-Model.md

 ![29.png](/user-pictures/goat/custommodels/29.png)

->You will need to change yur texture files to .dds first!
+>You will need to change your texture files to .dds first!
 To do that, you can use GIMP, Photoshop with the Intel Texture Works plug-in, or Photopea to export them as .dds!
 >{.is-warning}

 And thats the basics!
 You should now have your new model in game!